Crazy Patents: Everything You Need to Know

 An inventor came up with the idea for a fan system in 2012 that works to keep you smelling pleasant even after a workout.
 Not only will it cover body odor with a fragrance when it detects that you're embarrassed of your smell, but it also will alert you when friends are near if you'd rather avoid people altogether.

 If you need help with filing a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.